Aliases for ZP4 Gene

 GeneCards Summary for ZP4 Gene

 ZP4 (Zona Pellucida Glycoprotein 4) is a Protein Coding gene.
-Diseases associated with ZP4 include Ovarian Disease and Glaucoma 1, Open Angle, E. Among its related pathways are Fertilization.
-GO annotations related to this gene include signal transducer activity and acrosin binding.
+Diseases associated with ZP4 include Open-Angle Glaucoma and Voyeurism.
+Among its related pathways are Reproduction.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and acrosin binding.
 An important paralog of this gene is ZP1.

 UniProtKB/Swiss-Prot Summary for ZP4 Gene

-The mammalian zona pellucida, which mediates species-specific sperm binding, induction of the acrosome reaction and prevents post-fertilization polyspermy, is composed of three to four glycoproteins, ZP1, ZP2, ZP3, and ZP4.
+Component of the zona pellucida, an extracellular matrix surrounding oocytes which mediates sperm binding, induction of the acrosome reaction and prevents post-fertilization polyspermy.
+The zona pellucida is composed of 3 to 4 glycoproteins, ZP1, ZP2, ZP3, and ZP4.
 ZP4 may act as a sperm receptor.